-For ULMA, based on the results of the differential pricing analysis, we preliminarily find that 66.22 percent23 of its EP sales confirm the existence of a pattern of EPs for comparable merchandise that differ significantly among purchasers, regions, or time periods.
-Moreover, our analysis of the application of the A-to-T alternative method to respondent's EP sales yields a meaningful difference in the weighted-average dumping margin as compared to that resulting from the use of the A-to-A method only.
-The weighted-average dumping margin using either alternative methodology is above the de minimis threshold.
-Accordingly, we preliminarily determine to use the A-to-T alternative method in making comparisons of EP and NV for this respondent.
+For ULMA, based on the results of the differential pricing analysis, we preliminarily find that 62.67 percent of its U.S. sales confirm the existence of a pattern of prices for comparable merchandise that differ significantly among purchasers, regions, or time periods.
+Moreover, our analysis of the application of the mixed alternative method to respondent's U.S. sales yields a meaningful difference in the weighted-average dumping margin as compared to that resulting from the use of the A-to-A method only.
+The weighted-average dumping margin using the mixed alternative method crosses the de minimis threshold.
+Accordingly, we preliminarily determine to use the mixed alternative method to calculate the weighted-average dumping margin for ULMA.